microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 Microsoft Graph Data Connect consumption charges are billed monthly on a pay-as-you-go basis.
 The Data Connect billing unit is in a multiple of 1000s of objects, where 1 object maps to 1 individual instance of an entity in Microsoft 365.
 For example, 1 email == 1 object, 1 file == 1 object, 1 Teams chat message == 1 object, and so on.
 Charges are calculated by using a flat rate based on the count of per-1,000 objects extracted through the connector.

-Please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets#datasets) for more information on which datasets are free or paid.
+We have some datasets available for free or are currently free in preview while other datasets are charged.
+Microsoft Graph Data Connect offers datasets across multiple different Microsoft 365 products and services.
+For more information on datasets that are available through Microsoft Graph Data Connect, please refer to, please refer to [Dataset, regions and sinks](https://docs.microsoft.com/en-us/graph/data-connect-datasets#datasets).

-There is no charge for extraction of objects from the following datasets.
+There is no charge for extraction of objects from the following datasets:
 - BasicDataSet_v0.User_v0
 - BasicDataSet_v0.User_v1
 - BasicDataSet_v0.MailboxSettings